Bernard Koenen: Postwar

 Koenen returned in 1945 to the Soviet occupation zone in what remained of Germany.
 In April 1946 he became a founder member of the Socialist Unity Party of Germany (SED / Sozialistische Einheitspartei Deutschlands).
 The creation of the party came about through a contentious merger, in the Soviet zone, of the Communist Party and the more moderately left-wing Social Democratic Party.
 The merger was in theory one of equals, but by the time the German Democratic Republic was formally founded in 1949 it was noteworthy that the positions of party influence and leadership were almost all held by men who, like Koenen, had been members of the Communist Party until 1946.
 With right wing policies discredited by twelve disastrous years of Nazi government, the de facto neutralising of the moderate left allowed a return to one-party government, but this time the template had been prepared, in some detail, in Moscow.
 During the late 1940s, Koenen worked as a party officer in the Halle region.
 Between 1946 and 1952 he was also a member and leader of the SED group in the regional legislature of Saxony-Anhalt.

 At the national level, Koenen was a member of the Party Central Committee from 1946 till his death in 1964.
 Under the Soviet system, on which the East German constitution was modelled, the responsibilities of government ministers were restricted to implementing the decisions of the Party Central Committee, while a Single List voting system ensured that the National Legislative Assembly (Volkskammer) was also controlled by the ruling SED (that is to say, by its Central Committee).
 In terms of power and influence Koenen's Central Committee membership was therefore of greater significance than membership of regional or national legislatures, though in practice there were plenty of Central Committee members who simultaneously held office in national or regional legislatures and/or as government ministers.
 Koenen himself combined Central Committee membership with membership of the national legislature (Volkskammer), although it was reported that he had declined ministerial office in order to avoid having to cut back on party duties.

 From 1946 till 1964 Koenen also held a seat in the National Legislative Assembly.
 However, in 1952 he lost his seat and leadership position in the regional legislature of Saxony-Anhalt when regional legislatures were abolished in the context of a wider programme of regional government reform.
 Partly as a consequence of those reforms, local and municipal councils became more important.
-Between 1952 and 1953, and again, in succession to Franz Bruk, from 1958 till 1963 Koenen served as First Secretary to the SED Regional Leadership (Berzirksleitung) in Halle.
+Between 1952 and 1953, and again, in succession to Franz Bruk, from 1958 till 1963 Koenen served as First Secretary to the SED Regional Leadership (Bezirksleitung) in Halle.